bscotch/favro-sdk/README.md

     - Find collection by name
     - Create a collection
     - Delete a collection
-    - List users
+    - ✔ List users
-    - Find user by name
+    - ✔ Find user by name, id, or email
     - List widgets
     - Find widgets by name
     - Create a widget